dafny-lang/rfcs/0012-unicode-strings.md

 This would be a much more disruptive breaking change for existing code, however.
 String indexing would not be the first instance in Dafny of a simple, mathematical expression that supports verification easily but is inefficient at runtime.
-The proposed lazy decoding approach should provide a good balance between the clean expression of concepts and efficient, unsurprising runtime behavior.
+The proposed optimizations should provide a good balance between the clean expression of concepts and efficient, unsurprising runtime behavior.

 ## Change `char` to mean an extended grapheme cluster